When C++/Python/ROS Programs Encounter Segfaults Without Showing the Error Location: How to Quickly Locate the Bug?

 - Inside GDB, use

-to get the function call stack.
+btorbacktraceto get the function call stack.
 Usually, locating the part of the call stack that with your code will reveal the bug.

 - Inside GDB, use